kmucavele/python-animal-oop/README.md

   * `def __repr__()`

 Entry point of the project is [Zoo.py](Zoo.py) and has some example code.
-The project was made in the second year of my apprenticeship and is based on a Java Assignment.
+The project was made in the second year of my apprenticeship and servers for educational purposes.
+It is based on a Java Assignment.

 ## Usage
 Simply clone this repository run [Zoo.py](Zoo.py) or/and feel free to experiment with the other classes.